CodeLaboratory-Patrick/Flutter_MealsDemo/README.md

 | **`onTap`**    | Callback triggered when the tile is tapped.                                | `onTap: () { print('Tapped!'); }`           |
 | **`enabled`**  | Controls whether the tile is interactive.                                  | `enabled: false`                            |

----

-## Best Practices for Using `ListTile`
-1. **Keep Content Simple**:
-   - Avoid overloading the tile with too many widgets.
-Use clear and concise content.

-2. **Match App Theme**:
-   - Use theme-based styling for consistent appearance across the app.

-3. **Use for Consistent Layouts**:
-   - Prefer `ListTile` over manual row arrangements for uniform layouts in lists or menus.

----

 ## References and Useful Links
 1. [Flutter Documentation - ListTile](https://api.flutter.dev/flutter/material/ListTile-class.html)
 2. [Flutter Widget of the Week - ListTile](https://www.youtube.com/watch?v=l8dj0yPBvgQ)